ibrahimy353/Static-Site-Generator-/posts/SSG.md

 Before starting to design on how I wanted the blog to appear, Its important to know the flow in which the written information on the markdown folder will be converted upto the last step of getting the output.
 Bellow is the workflow diagram on how we shall get the desired output.

 Here is a rough idea of how the project will flow.
+The Markdown file is converted into HTML using a static site generator (SSG).
 Picture design setup.
   ![workflow](https://user-images.githubusercontent.com/85551204/219668894-57f8fb0a-332c-43e4-9784-11a9494b2bc0.JPG)

-Once the information is fully processed on your end then you can then get share the new blog post.
+Once the HTML files created we can then host it on to a web server and made available to visitors
 ![workflow2](https://user-images.githubusercontent.com/85551204/219674838-e7bb1a3c-f52d-4d49-b122-a729a6664e8d.JPG)

 Now that we know the flow of how the site will come about then let's get to the most exciting part of the project.
 That's coding the blog using Next JS, Tailwind CSS and MD.